Simulating Society Requires Simulating Thought: Problem Statement: Beyond Behavioral Plausibility in Generative Social Simulation

-Most existing efforts to align LLM-based agents focus on \textit{outputs} \cite{wang2024llmagentsurvey}: Do they express coherent stances, mimic preferences, or engage in natural-sounding conversations?
-This behavior-centric view is reinforced by popular techniques such as reinforcement learning from human feedback (RLHF) \cite{casper2023openproblemsfundamentallimitations, kaufmann2024surveyreinforcementlearninghuman}, persona prompting \cite{serapiogarcía2025personalitytraitslargelanguage}, and chain-of-thought (CoT) generation \cite{wei2023cot, yu2023betterchainofthoughtpromptingstrategies}.
-These methods optimize for \textit{plausibility}—not for structural correctness of thought.
+Most existing efforts to align LLM-based agents focus on model \textit{behavior} \cite{wang2024survey}: Do agents take stances, express preferences, or engage in natural-sounding conversations as human subjects they aim to imitate?
+This behavior-centric view is reinforced by popular techniques such as reinforcement learning from human feedback (RLHF) \cite{casper2023openproblemsfundamentallimitations, kaufmann2024surveyreinforcementlearninghuman}, persona prompting \cite{serapiogarcía2025personalitytraitslargelanguage}, and chain-of-thought (CoT) generation \cite{wei2022chain, yu2023betterchainofthoughtpromptingstrategies}.
+These methods optimize for behavioral \textit{plausibility} rather than structural fidelity of human reasoning.

-This output-centric view overlooks a critical problem: output plausibility is not equivalent to cognitive alignment.
-In this section, we argue that behavioral fluency is a poor substitute for reasoning fidelity.
-Without internal representations of belief, mechanisms for revision, or sensitivity to positional diversity, generative agents risk producing superficially plausible outputs that are epistemically hollow.
-We identify two core challenges—\textbf{diversity}, or the agent’s ability to model distributed and positional human reasoning, and \textbf{fidelity}, or the agent’s capacity for coherent, revisable, and causally grounded belief formation—and show how both are undermined by current architectures and deficient evaluation \textbf{metrics}.
+The behavioral-centric framework overlooks a critical problem: output plausibility is not equivalent to cognitive alignment.
+In this section, we argue that behavioral fluency fails to serve as a proxy of agents' reasoning fidelity.
+Without structural representations of belief, sensitivity to counterfactual intervention, or positional diversity of individual human subjects, generative agents risk producing surface-level plausible outputs that are epistemically unaligned.
+We identify two core challenges of the current agent simulation paradigm: (1) \textbf{fidelity}, the agent’s capacity for coherent, revisable, and causally grounded belief formation and (2) \textbf{individuality}, the agent’s ability to model distributed and positional human reasoning, and show how both remain underspecified in existing evaluation \textbf{metrics}.